Materials Research

 We are focusing on three main methdology areas in repsonse to the needs of our collaborations partners, developing approaches for dedicated structural and functional analysis of materials at the atomic or nanoscale.

-In-situ TEM
+IN-SITU TEM

 In-situ and operando TEM provides a direct link between structural evolution and materials properties or function and the ability to identify transient structures, which cannot be observed ex-situ.
 We are using and optimizing the techniques, combining them in particular with various 4D-STEM and spectroscopic techniques.